ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 Because the grid implementation with regards to row dragging is identical to the above, examples of row dragging with the other row models are not given.
 How your application behaves with regards to the row drag events is the difficult bit, but that part is specific to your application and how your application stores its state.
 Giving an example here with a different data store would be redundant.

-## Whole Row as Row Dragger
+## Entire Row Dragging

-If the requirement is to drag rows by clicking anywhere on the row, the `rowDrag: true` property should be added to the GridOptions as follows:
+If the requirement is to drag rows by clicking anywhere on the row, the `rowDragEntireRow: true` property should be added to the GridOptions as follows:

 <snippet>
 const gridOptions = {